 Management by and with local communities

-When forests are cleared for expanding agricultural or mining activities, this often happens at the expense of the territory and rights of local and indigenous communities.
+When forests are cleared for expanding agricultural or mining activities, this often happens at the expense of the territory and rights of Indigenous peoples and local communities.
 With their extensive knowledge and experiences, these communities have a key role to play in forest governance, and should be key actors in any decision-making processes concerning their land and livelihoods.
 This is especially the case for groups like women and youth, who are often under-represented in decision-making.

 Safeguarding land rights

-In order to address these problems, it is important that the rights of local and indigenous communities – especially women and young people – are recognised and respected, and that they play a greater role in policy and decision-making.
+In order to address these problems, it is important that the rights of Indigenous peoples and local communities– especially women and young people – are recognised and respected, and that they play a greater role in policy and decision-making.
 After all, they possess the necessary knowledge and experience for sustainable landscape management, with a view to adapting to the changing climate.

 Therefore, we work with local partner organisations to safeguard land ownership and access rights and to make local institutions more inclusive.